 We primarily operate by selling a complete turn-key solution directly to independent installers and new car dealerships, which includes XPEL protection films, installation training, access to our proprietary DAP software, marketing support and lead generation.
-Approximately 61% of the Company's consolidated revenues for the three months ended March 31, 2019 were through this channel.
-For the year ended December 31, 2018, approximately 52% of the Company's total annual consolidated revenues were through this channel.
+Approximately 52% of the Company's product sales in 2018 were through this channel.

 While we are principally a product company, we also offer a suite of services to complement our products for our customers, including access to our proprietary DAP software.
 We believe that this software greatly enhances installation efficiency and reduces film waste - a highly valuable feature to our customers, as their highest cost tends to be labor.
 We also provide marketing and lead generation for our customers by featuring them in our dealer locator on our website.
 To be considered an "authorized dealer" (and thereby have end customers referred to them), independent installers must complete our four-day, hands-on training class and meet other requirements.
 Trainees are certified upon completion.
-Additionally, XPEL works closely with independent installers no support local events in their area.
+Additionally, XPEL works closely with independent installers and new car dealerships to support local events in their area.